Sheffield United transfers: Ruben Selles on defender search and missing out on Hull City striker

 "I am not disappointed; these things happen and Oli made his own choice," Selles added.

 "People wish him all the best.
 I don't know him personally, but it is what it is and he picked another club and there is no more conversation for us."
-Jack Robinson, Tom Davies and Jamie Shackleton are all available for the big-kick-off.
+Jack Robinson is available for the big-kick-off.

 The Blades chief, who steps out at S2 for the first time as manager, commented: "It has been a summer with little ups and downs in pre-season, but the squad is almost fit.
 Jack Robinson is back training with us, so he can be ready for the game.